 Triclabendazole or possibly nitazoxanide

-Treatment of fascioliasis for patients ≥ 6 years is with 2 doses of 10 mg/kg triclabendazole given 12 hours apart, orally with food.
+Treatment of fascioliasis for patients ≥ 6 years of age is with 2 doses of 10 mg/kg triclabendazole given 12 hours apart, orally with food.
 Nitazoxanide 500 mg orally twice a day for 7 days may be effective, but the data are limited.

 Treatment failures are common with praziquantel; it is not recommended.